iree-gd/iree.gd/README.md

 | Desktops (Windows, Linux, \*BSD) | `vulkan`         |
 | The rest (Android)               | `vmvx`           |

-> [!WARNING]
-> iOS build is under development and thus won't be included in the release.

 ## Overview

 This GDExtension provides: